mindspore-ai/golden-stick/mindspore_gs/ptq/ptq/README.md

 ```

 After a successful run, the quantized checkpoint file is saved under the `/path/to/workspace/a8w8c8.ckpt` path.

-Note that the sample code is simplified for multi-card.
-In fact, ParallelLlamaForCausalLM 7B network must use msrun to run, the use of msrun can refer to [msrun instructions](https://www.mindspore.cn/docs/en/master/model_train/parallel/msrun_launcher.html), and the complete sample code can be found in [quant_ckpt.py](https://gitee.com/mindspore/golden-stick/blob/master/example/ptq/quant_ckpt.py).

 ### Step 3.
 Model Deployment